lopezcarlosa81/nextbart/README.md

 ## Running the application locally
-First build with: $mvn clean install
-Then run it with: $ java -cp target/classes:target/dependency/* cargen.nextbar.main.Main
+First build with: $mvn clean install then run it with: $ java -cp target/classes:target/dependency/* cargen.nextbar.main.Main